 If you suspect abuse or neglect, it is a good idea to report it to the responsible state agencies in addition to contacting a lawyer.

 Agency for Healthcare Administration (AHCA) is involved in licensing the nursing home facilities and it investigates complaints of neglect and abuse.
 AHCA investigates specific incidents and also looks at the level of care provided to all residents throughout the facility.
 If AHCA finds deficiencies, it will cite them and the facility must create a plan of correction.
 AHCA then returns several months later to ensure everything has been corrected.
 AHCA also has the right to fine nursing homes, prohibit the admission of new patients, restrict Medicaid/Medicare reimbursement, or even shut the facility down.
 AHCA generates a report of its investigations into abuse or neglect.
 It is always a good idea to report suspected abuse or neglect to AHCA.
 This organization also maintains an excellent website that rates Florida’s nursing homes, including a “watch list” of nursing homes with a history of problems.
 The site also includes important information on choosing a nursing home and alternatives to nursing homes.
-It may be accessed by Clicking Here.
+It may be accessed by clicking Nursing Home Guide.
 AHCA: (888) 419-3456 ( toll free).

 Adult Protective Services (“APS”) is part of the Department of Department of Children and Families.
 It investigates allegations of abuse and negligence against elderly or disabled citizens.
 APS investigates the individual perpetrators of abuse and recommends appropriate action against those individuals’ licenses or certifications to prevent future abuse by those specific individuals.
 State agencies like APS exist to help.
 Do not hesitate to contact them if you suspect abuse.
 APS: (800) 962-2873 (toll free)